jmackraz/baker-house/README.rst

   home audio and other state changes via the device shadow.
 It is built from an example and takes key/cert/endpoint parameters via the command line

-  It interacts with the audio and other devices in the house by the 'hub' service REST API.
+  It interacts with the audio and other devices in the house by the house_hub service REST API.

   Start the client by executing this file as a script.

-  **STATUS:** Simplified 'subscribe' client, stub for polling source of truth
+  **STATUS:** Working, including integration with house_hub

 house_hub.py
   Small RESTful service based on Pyramid and Cornice.
 It uses <name here> python package to control Onkyo/Integra receivers.

   Start the service (currently hardcoded to waitress) by executing this file as a script.

   **STATUS:** Working as a service, with Colander schema validation.
 Emits an OpenAPI 2.0 JSON definition (that's not very useful).
-  Ready to plug in the first couple of calls to actually control my receiver.
+  Factored to provide a mock, plus a module for my physical AV receiver

 setup_environment_template.sh
   Template for setting up your configuration parameters/secrets as per the `Configuration`_ section above.